Analysis | Washington Football Team free agency guide: Biggest needs, top targets, salary cap space

 Salary cap situation

-Washington has $54.2 million in salary cap space, fourth-most in the NFL, according to Over the Cap.
-Releasing quarterback Alex Smith added roughly $15 million.
+Based on a $180.5 million salary cap projection, Washington will have $54.2 million in space, fourth-most in the NFL, according to Over the Cap.
+Releasing quarterback Alex Smith added $14.9 million.
 Good cap position is particularly important this year because the final cap number remains uncertain due to revenue lost during the pandemic and pending television rights deals.

 The cap is expected to settle near $180 million, down from $198.2 million the year before.
 As a result, many teams are expected to release solid veterans because of the cap, and there could be fewer teams able to offer free agents big contracts — potentially creating more opportunities for teams like Washington.